-At En Motion, we have incorporated both open and close hold styles into our classes.
-Particularly, we incorporate a unique close-embrace hip leading technique where the connection of hips and body isolation movements are infused into the dance.
-This ensures control over both weight transfer and hip movement which helps in ensuring synchronization of movements for both male and female (this includes the hip movement which is largely isolated in all other styles).
+At En Motion, we teach both open and close hold styles in our classes.
+Particularly, we incorporated a unique close-embrace hip leading technique where the connection of hips and body isolation movements are infused into the dance.
+This ensures control over both weight transfer and hip movement which helps in ensuring synchronization of movements for both male and female.

-In addition, we have infused elements of many other different dance forms such as Tango, Jazz, Hip Hop and so on, into our syllabus.
-Another important component is the interpretation of different Bachata songs in a beautiful and artistic manner so that the dance may be felt even more deeply.
+We have infused elements of many other different dance forms such as Modern, Sensual, Hip Hop and so on, into our syllabus.
+We also share our interpretation of different Bachata songs in a beautiful and artistic manner so that the dance may be felt even more deeply.